ETS-Android2/count.it/README.md

 * [Contact](#contact)

 ## General info
-This project is made for the college subject.
+This project is made in a team for the college subject.

 ## Screenshots
 ![Example1](./screens/Screenshot_1.jpg)